Rojina-Sharma99/flutter_app_with_provider/README.md

 - Display post titles in a clean list view.
 - Pull to refresh: Refresh the screen instantly with a smooth pull-down gesture.
 - A sleek, modern scrollbar for better navigation through long lists and content.
+- Hold one selected post to see splash effect before navigating inside post.
 - View post details on a separate screen with favourite and share icon.
 - Tap the favorite button to mark an item: the icon turns red for quick visual feedback.
 - Retry button when API fails